Admission and Financial Aid at Teachers College

 For complete information regarding admission to Teachers College, please refer to the Office of Admission website at www.tc.edu/admissions.

 About the Application Process

-Teachers College is a graduate school.
-To be eligible for admission to any/all programs, applicants must hold, or be in the process of obtaining, a baccalaureate degree from a regionally accredited institution as recognized by the US Department of Education.
-International applicants must hold, or be in the process of obtaining, the equivalent of a U.S. baccalaureate degree.
+Teachers College is a graduate school of education.
+To be eligible for admission to any/all programs, applicants must hold, or be in the process of obtaining, a baccalaureate degree from a regionally accredited institution as recognized by the U.S. Department of Education.
+International applicants must hold, or be in the process of obtaining, the equivalent of a 120-credit U.S. baccalaureate degree.

 A complete list of available programs, degrees, and entry terms can be found at www.tc.edu/programs.

-All admissions decisions are final.
-Specific details regarding an applicant's admission decision are confidential and not shared with anyone external to the admissions committee.
+All admission decisions are final.
+Specific details regarding an applicant's admission decision are confidential and not shared with anyone external to the admission committee.

 How to Apply

 The Teachers College application for admission is available at www.tc.edu/apply.

 The complete Teachers College application consists of the application form and supplemental materials, which vary depending on the program and degree.